mysmartbus/php-touch-mpd-client/how_to_use/database.md

 1. Adds all of the audio files listed below to the current play queue.
  Does not clear the play queue.
 2. The plus (+) button adds only that song to the play queue.
- Des not automatically play the selected song.
+ Does not automatically play the selected song.
 3. Adds the song to the play queue and automatically plays it.